ubikampus/ubilocation/README.md

 ### Development

-1. `npm install`
+1. In both `client` and `auth-server` directories run `npm install` (for git hooks and editor dependencies)
-1. (optional) install editor plugins for Tslint and Styled-components, for example if using VS code:
+1. Optional - install editor plugins for Tslint and Styled-components, for example if using VS code:
    [Tslint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin)
    and [Styled
    components](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components)
-1. (optional) copy .env.example to .env and set mapbox API token.
+1. Optional - copy .env.example to .env and set mapbox API token.
 If not supplied, fallback raster map is used.
-1. `npm start`
+1. `docker-compose up`
 1. Open browser at localhost:8080

 See `scripts` section in package.json for other development commands.
+For example run client unit tests via `docker-compose exec bluetooth-client npm test`.

 ### Deploy to production